Sub Accounts in QuickBooks: How to Use, Delete, Create, View, Convert & Make Sub Account

 • In case, If you have been maintaining a spending log for your account then always enter a starting balance in that area.
 If you haven’t yet entered the account’s first transaction and it’s a new account, leave the beginning balance at $0.

-• Now, Select OK button for the confirmation by clicking on it.
+• Now, Select the OK button for the confirmation by clicking on it.

 Using the Sub-Accounts